About Project

 The Peoples’ Global Action Oral History project began as conversations between activists after the death of fellow organizer, Anne ‘Friday’ Stafford; Like them, Friday had been part of the Peoples’ Global Action (PGA) in Europe.
 They believed that the stories and lessons from the PGA might be useful and valuable for newer generations of activists.
 Michael Reinsborough, Olivier de Marcellus, and Lesley Wood (based in the UK, Switzerland, and Canada) volunteered to move the project forward.
 Over the past decade, the project has built very slowly.

 This project is a beginning.
 It does not represent the full array of movements and activists involved in PGA.
 Like so many activist and research projects, this one is shaped by our own social networks, and the resource imbalances and priorities within our global system.
 We have 42 interviews in the archive as we launch; 27 of them are from Europe or North America.
 The interviews have been gathered in an unsystematic way.
-Laurence Cox, Uri Gordon, Lesley Wood received an Antipode scholar activist grant that allowed them to fund Terry Dunne and Mags Lilly to travel to Catalonia, Italy and Ireland, and for Itxaso Arias Arana to collect stories in Bolivia.
+Laurence Cox, Uri Gordon, Lesley Wood received an Antipode scholar activist grant that allowed them to fund Terry Dunne and Mags Liddy to travel to Catalonia, Italy and Ireland, and for Itxaso Arias Arana to collect stories in Bolivia.
 Brazilian activist scholars Bruno Fiuza and Marcio Bustamente joined in and shared their interviews about the PGA in Brazil with the project, and gradually, it gained heft.
 Turning interviews into an archive isn’t straightforward.
 We have done our best, given few resources and few skills.
 We are lucky to work with Brian Sharpe of tao.ca who designed the website; and with Leen Amarin to clean the data, develop materials and vision.

 Although some of us involved with the project have academic jobs, this is not an academic project.
 It is intended to provide a resource for those involved in building better, stronger movements, in internationalist projects and in challenging the current systems.
 It is, as they say, against neoliberalism, and for humanity.